theogravity/electron-dl-manager/README.md

    * connection, the server going down, etc.
    */
   onDownloadInterrupted: (data: DownloadData) => void /**
+   * When the download has been restored.
+This is called when a download
+   * is resumed from a previous state.
+   */
+  onDownloadRestored?: (data: DownloadData) => void /**
    * When an error has been encountered.
    * Note: The signature is (error, <maybe some data>).